 what can i do in buhanga eco park-rwanda

-Buhanga forest, depending on the weather conditions, allows nature walks in different directions yearly and at any time of the day, though it’s important to visit this forest very early in the morning and in the afternoon since it’s an appropriate time when the birds are actively singing, which makes hiking through this forest more interesting and enjoyable.
+Buhanga forest, depending on the weather conditions, allows nature walks in different directions at any time of the day, though it’s important to visit this forest very early in the morning and in the afternoon since it’s an appropriate time when the birds are actively singing, which makes hiking through this forest more interesting and enjoyable.

 Different sections in this forest have got different stories to tell regarding the kings and yore people's traditions of Rwanda.
 Therefore, Buhanga forest should be a must forest to visit because of its section breakdown below.

 According to Banyarwanda, the three-in-one tree was a sign of unity, peace, and harmony between the three Rwandan ethnic groups who served the King loyally.